aosabook/500lines/data-store/chapter.md

 a CLI tool for exploring a database.

 ``interface.py`` defines
-a simple front-end dictionary-like interface.
+a simple front-end interface
+that acts like a Python dictionary.

 ``tree.py`` defines
 lower level interfaces